google/domaintest/README.md

 `http://domaintest.みんな/temp/<token>`

 A single `/temp` URL is available for use for 5 minutes after it's been generated, and it can be used once.
+Note that stashed data is stored in memory, and should be considered highly ephemeral.
+Under some circumstances it may be lost even before the stated expiration time, in which case you should simply re-stash and try again.

 ###TOKEN